 Skip to main content

-How to crochet a magic ring
+How to crochet a magic ring - for beginner crocheter's

 Trust me when I say, it took me about a year to actually feel confident that I finally worked out how to crochet a magic ring.